Ethan brought SLA his Scion FRS for a check engine light. He did not notice any changes in drive-ability or a lack of performance.

 We scanned the codes and found P0016, crank/cam position correlation-bank 1 sensor “A”.
-Our team learned that the VVT value for the passenger intake camshaft sprocket was out of acceptable range.
-The sprocket was mechanically faulty.
+Our team learned that the VVT value for the passenger intake camshaft sprocket was out of the acceptable range.
+The ECM must see all 4 camshaft angle’s in sync with one another.
+The fault code points to a timing or “sync” issue on the passenger side, intake camshaft.

 P0016 Fault Code